 Canada's 'Come From Away' wins 5 Outer Critics Circle Awards, including best musical

+Canadian theatrical production "Come From Away" has won five Outer Critics Circle Awards, including outstanding new Broadway musical.
 Married Canadian co-creators Irene Sankoff and David Hein were honoured for outstanding book of a Broadway or off-Broadway musical, while Christopher Ashley won for outstanding director of a musical.
-"Come From Away" star Jenn Colella was named outstanding featured actress in a musical, while Gareth Owen won for outstanding sound design for a play or musical.

 Add your comments below